Share this post on:

 This is self-sabotaging behavior that:

-• Feels good at the time
+• It feels good at the time

-• Are not good for you
+• It is not suitable for you

 • Are not good for others